 - 3.29 Water is a basic resource which as well as providing essential domestic and industrial supplies, serves as a major feature of the natural environment.
 Newport's rivers, streams, reens and canals form corridors important in both wildlife and landscape terms and often provide access routes for pedestrians and cyclists. - 3.30 Natural Resources Wales has the statutory responsibility to manage water resources and it does this through its abstraction licensing procedures.
 Development proposals must ensure that the water necessary for development can be supplied sustainably and without adverse effects on ecology, particularly European protected sites.
 Existing groundwater and river levels must be retained.
-Developments, particularly those adjacent to underground or surface http://wales.gov.uk/topics/planning/policy/tans/tan5/?lang=en
+Developments, particularly those adjacent to underground or surface water bodies, are expected to comply with the Water Framework Directive

+35 Further information is available in TAN5, available at: http://wales.gov.uk/topics/planning/policy/tans/tan5/?lang=en